PASTAplus/PEP/peps/pep-7.md

 1. **Authentication Service** - Performs user authentication through one internal IdP and four external Oauth-IdPs (see Table 1 below), returning an authentication token to the client requesting user authentication.
 2. **Core data repostiory (PASTA)** - Consumes identity credentials in exchange for an authentication token from the Authentication Service and performs internal authorization for repository web-service REST API methods and data package resources.
-3. **Data Portal** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication and stores returned authentication tokens for future interactions wtih the data repository.
+3. **Data Portal** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication and stores the returned authentication tokens for future interactions with the data repository, while privileged identities are allowed to execute restricted functionality in the web application.
-4. **ezEML** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication and stores returned authentication tokens for local authorization and tracking purposes.
+4. **ezEML** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication and stores the unique user identity extracted from the authentication token for authorization to local metadata resources.
-5. **Dashboard** - Performs local user authentication through internal (LDAP) IdP by way of an LDAP bind for local authorization of browser-based applications.
+5. **Dashboard** - Performs local user authentication through internal (LDAP) IdP by way of an LDAP bind for authorization to restricted functionality in the web application.

 EDI uses five different identity providers (IdPs) to authenticate users (Table 1).
 Upon successful authentication, each IdP returns a unique identifier that is used within the authentication token (see below) to uniquely identify the user.
 The core data repostiory (PASTA), Data Portal, and ezEML all rely on the Authentication Service to perform user authentication.
 Only the Dashboard performs user authentication directly to the EDI LDAP IdP, by-passing the Authentication Service completely.